 Heather Lewis has been the Director of Music and Worship at Salem since 2010, and was the song leader and pianist at a Saturday evening worship service 2004-2009.
 Heather has a bachelor’s degree from Arizona State in choral music education and a master’s degree from University of Maryland in piano performance, and teaches piano lessons in her home.
 She lives in Olathe with her husband Brad and three children, Casey, Brandon, and Faith.
 Heather directs the adult choir and children's choir, youth special music and drama, and coordinates and leads music in all services.
 She also directs children's musicals and Christmas programs every year.
 Salem’s music is enthusiastically offered in worship by all ages, and welcomes all levels of experience.

-Mikki is excited to be here at Salem, and is looking forward to getting to know the people of Salem Lutheran Church!
+Mikki has been Office Administrator at Salem since 2018.
 She graduated from the University of Kansas and spent her professional career in Kansas City ad agencies.
 Her most recent stint has been as a stay-at-home mom.
 Mikki lives in Lenexa in a lively household with her husband, three kids, her mother, and three dogs.
 She enjoys baking, reading, traveling, and, every now and then, a little piece and quiet.

 Shari Van Baale

 Shari started as Communications Coordinator at Salem in early 2017.
 Her job duties include the weekly bulletin and e-newsletter, creating slides for worship, maintaining the Salem website, and the annual directory, as well as other publications throughout the year.
 She has also worked at a Methodist church since 2010 doing a similar position.
 She has a bachelor’s in journalism from the University of Iowa.
 Originally from the Chicago area, she has lived in the Kansas City area since 2007.
 Her hobbies include reading, hiking, walking, and enjoying nature with her family.
-She lives in Olathe with her husband and two children.
+She lives in Olathe with her husband and two children, and her beagle, Cream Puff.

 Emily Nelson Dixon